nayere6342/sep11-freedom-project/blog/entry04.md

 	})
 ```

+Moving on,

+One thing I have learned thoughout this entry process is that.
+One like I said before I have learned is that _kaboom.js_ is much more simple than I thought.
+Last entry I stated that I thought it was complex overall.
+This was because I didn't really know how _kaboom.js_ work to begin with.

 ### **_Challenges / Takeaways:_**

 * One challenge I had was the fact that I didn't know anything about _kaboom.js_ when creating this entry.

 	* _This was before I started researching things about kaboom.js._

 * Another challenge I faced was that I didn't tinker enough while working on _kaboom.js_ entry.